Methodology

 Chat prompt asks @Web to fetch URL and return output verbatim, human manually extracts measurements |

-| Captures | Cursor’s, and the underlying model’s, interpretation of truncation and completeness | Actual response content from @Web command, post-processing, exact character boundaries |
+| Captures | Cursor and underlying LLM’s interpretation of truncation, completeness | Actual response content from @Web command, post-processing, exact character boundaries |

-| Measurements | Model estimates: “appears truncated,” “approximately X KB,” “markdown seems complete” | Manual: character count via len(), token count via tiktoken, exact truncation point, last 50 characters |
+| Measurements | LLM estimates: “appears truncated,” “approximately X KB,” “markdown seems complete” | Manual: character count via len(), token count via tiktoken, exact truncation point, last 50 characters |

-| Repeatability | Varies between runs due to model variance | Reproducible - same URL fetched multiple times yields consistent content |
+| Repeatability | Varies between runs | Reproducible: same URL fetched multiple times yields consistent content |

-| Best For | Understanding DX, surfacing perception gaps | Citable baseline measurements for the Agent Docs Spec |
+| Best For | Understanding DX, identifying perception gaps | Citable baseline measurements for Agent-Friendly Docs Spec |

 Cursor-Specific Unknowns